FerdausPolok/Book-List-using-JS/README.md

 - Remove full row
 - And store/ update data to Local Storage
 -
-Full Project done by following OOP Paradigm in JavaScript
+Full Project was done by following OOP Paradigm in JavaScript